New - customise Icebreaker games

 If a new volcano formed and the government had an online contest to see what it would be named, what name would you submit?

-If you could pick up a new skill in an instant what would it be?
+If you could give some advice to beginners in your work area, what would it be?

 More categories in our tool